Auction learning as a two-player game: Experimental Results

-(A) is the celebrated Manelli-Vincent auction \citep{manelli2006bundling}; (B) is a non-i.i.d. auction and (C) is a non-i.i.d. heavy-tail auction and both of them are studied in \cite{daskalakis2017strong}.
-We compare our results to the theoretical optimal auction (\autoref{fig:table_small_auct}).
-During the training process, $\mathit{reg}$ decays to 0 while $\mathit{rev}$ and $P^{*}$ converge to the optimal revenue.
+(A) is the celebrated Manelli-Vincent auction \citep{manelli2006bundling}; (B) is a non-i.i.d. auction and (C) is a non-i.i.d. heavy-tail auction and both of them are studied in \citet{daskalakis2017strong}.
+We compare our results to the theoretical optimal auction (\autoref{fig:table_small_auct}). (\citet{dutting2017optimal} does not evaluate RegretNet on settings (B) \& (C)).
+During the training process, $\mathit{reg}$ decreases to 0 while $\mathit{rev}$ and $P^{*}$ converge to the optimal revenue.
 For (A), we also plot $\mathit{rev}$, $\mathit{rgt}$ and $P^{*}$ as function of the number of epochs and we compare it to RegretNet (\autoref{fig:comparaisonRegretNet}).

 \paragraph{Unknown and large-scale auctions.} We now consider settings where the optimal auction is unknown.
 We look at $n$-bidder $m$-item additive settings where the valuations are sampled i.i.d from $\mathcal{U}[0,1]$ which we will denote by $n \times m$.
 In addition to "reasonable"-scale auctions ($1\times 10$ and $2\times 2$), we investigate large-scale auctions ($3\times 10$ and $5\times 10$) that are much more complex.
-Only deep learning methods are able to solve them efficiently. \autoref{fig:table_large_auct} show that ALGnet is able to discover auctions that yield comparable or better results than RegretNet.
-We believe that these results are optimal and one cannot do much better than the original results for RegretNet in \cite{dutting2017optimal}.
-We would like to emphasise that the results for RegretNet are highly dependent on the ability to a expensive hyperparameter search to find an adequate Lagrangian scheduling (\autoref{sec:dutt}).
-In contrast, ALGnet is a scheduling-free algorithm that has much less hyperparameters.
+Only deep learning methods are able to solve them efficiently. \autoref{fig:table_large_auct} shows that ALGnet is able to discover auctions that yield comparable or better results than RegretNet.